Welcome to TaxAssist Advisors' privacy notice.

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

 - External Third Parties as set out in the Glossary.

-- Third parties in the event that of a sale, transfer, or merger of our business, parts of our business or our assets.
+- In the event of a sale, transfer, or merger of our business, parts of our business or our assets we may be required to disclose your personal data to third parties.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.